Guides

 Here are a few Qs that can help you get that clarity:

 • Where do you want to publish your article?
-Print or digital, which section, which subsection, and which sub-subsection
+Print or digital, which section, which subsection, and which sub-subsection?

-5. Contact The Magazine
+5. Contact the Magazine

 Finally, it’s time to pitch your story to the magazine.
 We’ll show you more ways you can do so, but let’s start with the most straightforward one: contacting the staff.